-What do you after being president of a globally renowned software company?
+What do you do after being president of a globally renowned software company?
 Of course, you become the CEO of the world’s largest startup.
 Just ask Charles Phillips.
 He’s made the transition from leading at Oracle, resigning from his position and going on to helm Infor, a leading business software startup experiencing disruptive growth.
 Today, we will cover how CEO Phillips made his way to the cutting edge of business software solutions.

 Success During Oracle Tenure

 Working over seven years with Oracle, Phillips’ leadership tripled the company’s size while making key acquisitions within the industry.
 In fact, his Wall Street investment background contributed to over 70 acquisitions.
 This successful string of tech acquisitions spurred growth, driving results and revenues for the software enterprise.
 Certainly, Phillips had a clear proven track record as a corporate executive.